Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Conclusions Discussion

 Although the event rates inferred from FBOT observations are uncertain and vary between different analyses, in general, the observed FBOT rate appears higher than the stellar-mass BH TDE rate estimated from our models by a small factor (see Table \ref{table:comparison}).
 However, there are several reasons why our estimated rate may underestimate the true TDE rate, possibly explaining this discrepancy:

 First, in this study, we have assumed zero primordial binaries.
 BH binaries were allowed to form exclusively through three-body formation (see Section \ref{sec:methods}).
-Although a detailed understanding of primordial binary fractions in YSCs remains elusive, binary fractions observed for stars in the Galactic field \citep[e.g.,][]{Sana2012} suggest high binary fractions may be plausible.
 Stellar binaries are known to increase the rates of dynamical collisions and TDEs \citep[e.g.,][]{Fregeau2007}.
-In this case, our predicted TDE rates may in fact be a lower limit.
-Follow-up studies may examine more expansively the potential role of primordial binaries.
+In this case, our predicted TDE rates may be a lower limit.
+To test this, we ran 50 additional simulations (\texttt{o} in Table \ref{table:models}) that adopt a primordial binary fraction of $100\%$.
+Consistent with previous \texttt{CMC} studies \citep[e.g.,][]{Kremer2020}, secondary masses are drawn from a uniform distribution in mass ratio in the range $[0.1,1]$ and initial orbital periods are drawn from a log-uniform distribution \citep[e.g.,][]{Sana2012}.
+In total, these models yield a factor of roughly 5 more TDEs per cluster (all of which occur through binary-mediated encounters) compared to the models with comparable mass and zero primordial binaries (\texttt{f} in Table \ref{table:models}).
+Thus, primordial binaries may increase the TDE rates quoted in Table \ref{table:rates} by a small factor.
+We reserve for follow-up studies a more expansive investigation of primordial binaries and their implications for binary-mediated TDEs.

 Second, as discussed briefly in Section \ref{sec:EMsignatures}, a fraction of TDEs may occur through tidal capture where the main sequence star may undergo multiple passages before ultimately being disrupted.
 As discussed in e.g., \citet{Fabian1975}, the cross section for tidal capture may be a factor of roughly a few times larger than that for tidal disruption.
 If the fate of the majority of tidal captures is a TDE, the total TDE rate may be higher than that estimated here by a factor of a few.